pippinbarr/cart263-2020/slides/jquery/jquery.md

 ---

-## Document Ready
+## "Document Ready"

-- A key concept when working with HTML/CSS via JavaScript is that we need to make sure the page has __loaded__ before we start trying to access elements on it
+- As we know, a key concept when working with HTML/CSS via JavaScript is that we need to make sure the page has __loaded__ before we start trying to access elements on it
 - One way to do this is to add our script tag at the __bottom__ of our `.html` file
 - Another way is to rely on JavaScript that only runs when the document is ready to be manipulated, the jQuery version of this leads to programs written this way (in our `script.js`):